-Canterbury Court and Canterbury Gardens offers the full continuum of senior living options – from retirement and assisted living through memory care – all on one lovely two-acre campus in a rural area of Harlingen, Texas.
+Brookdale Harlingen, formerly Canterbury Court and Brookdale Plaza Harlingen, formerly Canterbury Gardens, provides Harlingen, Texas Assisted Living and Alzheimer’s care for seniors.
+Our lovely two-acre campus is located in a rural area of Harlingen, Texas.
 Four roads meander through our property, with our three-story independent apartment community situated a short distance from our assisted living community in a more secluded section of campus.
 A full wing of our assisted living community is dedicated to our memory care residents.

 With three communities all located on one campus, residents have the security of knowing they can remain right here should their needs change over time.
 We can facilitate moves throughout our campus with very little disruption.
 Because residents can remain in the environment that supports them best, they don’t have to change what’s most important: their friendships and familiar surroundings.

 Located at the southernmost tip of Texas in the Rio Grande Valley, at the intersection of Highways 77 and 83, Brookdale Harlingen has been designated a Certified Retirement Community by the state of Texas.
 One reason is its semi-tropical climate offering year-round activities, including the white sands of South Padre Island and Mexico for dining and shopping.
 Brookdale Harlingen is also known as the “Health Care Center of the Valley.”
 And in fact, our community is located between Valley Baptist Medical Center and Harlingen Medical Center, as well as close to many rehabilitation centers, skilled nursing facilities, doctors’ offices and home health agencies.
 Any healthcare service our residents may require is within a short drive.